redpesk-core/afb-binder/docs/afb-overview.md

   The primary intention of any ***binder*** is to provide a secured environment for any application.
-  On AGL, the   **security context** is ensured by [Smack] , the security context of the application or service.
+  On redpesk, the **security context** is ensured by [Smack], the security context of the application or service.

 - The BINDER